ansible/ansible/docs/docsite/rst/dev_guide/testing/sanity/import.rst

 import
 ======

 Ansible allows unchecked imports of some libraries from specific directories, listed at the bottom of this section.
-This allows Ansible to give better error messages to the user, and is a requirement for other sanity tests (such as ``validate-modules``).
-Import all other Python libraries in a try/except ImportError block as follows:
+Import all other Python libraries in a try/except ImportError block to support sanity tests such as ``validate-modules`` and to allow Ansible to give better error messages to the user.
+To import a library in a try/except ImportError block:

 1. In modules: